 How often should I recheck Edge VPN status?

 If you use Edge frequently and switch networks home, work, mobile tethering, check status after network changes or updates.
 A quick IP check is enough.
-Hoxx vpn microsoft edge 2026
+Microsoft edge vpn: ultimate guide to using VPNs with Edge on Windows, extensions, and privacy 2026

 What should I do if I still see geolocation blocks after turning Edge VPN off?